Upgrading Dugite

 --port 3001

-Confirm the node resumes from the correct tip:
+Confirm the node resumed from the right place:

 dugite-cli query tip --socket-path ./node.sock